-Advanced Placement Coursework Enrollment (or Participation) is the number of students in grades 9 to 12 who participated in upper-level courses offered by the College Board, including AP courses, International Baccalaureate (IB) courses, and dual credit courses.
+Advanced Placement Coursework Enrollment (or Participation) is the number of students in grades 9 to 12 who participated in AP courses offered by the College Board.

 Advanced Placement Exam Passing is the number of AP exams taken and the number of exams passed at any point (score of 3 or higher) during high school, as well as the number of students who took at least one AP exam and the number of students who passed at least one AP exam.